aikirias/KPIdelivery-MLOps/docs/README_DAG.md

 - **Prod merge**: Query `prod.BT_CRYPTO_EVENTS` to verify upserts and `is_active` toggling.
 For example, rows removed from staging in the last window should flip to `false`.

 ## Failure Recovery
-If either validation fails, fix the offending raw data (or adjust Faker settings), optionally delete quarantine records for clarity, and re-trigger the DAG.
+If either validation fails, fix the offending raw data (or adjust Faker settings), optionally delete quarantine records for clarity, and re-trigger the DAG (`make dag-run`).
 Because the merge step never ran, prod remains unchanged until both suites pass.